syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ### June 24

-Beginning in the morning (at around 9 AM) and into the late afternoon on June 24, warplanes from the Shayrat and T4 West Airbases in Homs, Hmemim Airbase in Lattakia, Dumayr and Sin Airbases in Rif Damashq, and Khalkhalah Airbase in As Suwayda were spotted taking off heading towards Daraa.
-The aircraft taking off from these airbases included Su-22 (Fitter), Su-24 (Fencer), MiG-21 (Fishbed), MiG-23 (Flogger), Yak 130 (Mitten), and Mi-8 (Hip) helicopter.
+Beginning in the morning (at around 09:00) and into the late afternoon on June 24, warplanes from the Shayrat and T4 West Airbases in Homs, Hmemim Airbase in Lattakia, Dumayr and Sin Airbases in Rif Damashq, and Khalkhalah Airbase in As Suwayda were spotted taking off heading towards Daraa.
+The aircraft departing from these airbases included the Su-22 (Fitter), Su-24 (Fencer), MiG-21 (Fishbed), MiG-23 (Flogger), Yak 130 (Mitten), and Mi-8 (Hip) helicopter.

 | Province  | Airbase |  Airbase distance from Busra Al Harir  |
 | ------------- | ------------- | -------------  |